This is the multi-page printable view of this section. Click here to print.

 Constraints

-| Item | Detailed Description | Quota |
+| Item | Detailed description | Quota |

 |---|---|---|

-| Secret Value Size | Size of encrypted Secret value | 65,536 |
+| Secret Value Size | Size of the encrypted Secret value | 65,536 |

-| Secrets | Number of Secrets per region in an Account | 500,000 |
+| Secrets | Number of Secrets per region in an account | 500,000 |

 | Attached Labels for Secret | Number of Labels attached to all versions of Secret | 20 |

-| Versions per Secret | Number of Secret versions | 100 |
+| Versions per Secret | Number of versions of Secret | 100 |

-Secrets Manager has no prerequisite service.
+Secrets Manager has no prerequisite services.

 2 - How-to guides